niyaziso/dynamicMf/README.md

 4. **metric_names.txt**: the list of metric names used in this experiment

 5. **Results**: stores pickles file of resulting factorization for different value of K (K = 3, 5, 10 respectively).
-For the script to obtain these results, see in the file dynamicMF.ipynb
+For the script to obtain these results, see in the file **dynamicMF.ipynb**

+6. **log**: a folder to store the reconstruction error at each time step when running dynamicMF script **dynamicMF.ipynb** for different values of K (K = 3, 5, 10)

 ## Reproduce Figure 2
+By reading recontruction error in folder **./Data/log/**, producing a plot to visualize the value of objective function for different values of K (K = 3, 5, 10).
+The script to generate this figure is **compare_K.ipynb**

 ## Reproduce Figure 3